Ising model on random triangulations of the disk: phase transition: Introduction

 The two-dimensional Ising model is one of the simplest statistical physics models to exhibit a phase transition.
 We refer to \cite{MW73} for a comprehensive introduction.
 The systematic study of the Ising model on random two-dimentional lattices dates back to the pioneer works of Boulatov and Kazakov \cite{Kaz86,BouKaz87}, where they discovered a third order phase transition in the free energy density of the model, and computed the associated critical exponents.
 In their work, the partition function of the model was computed in the thermodynamic limit using matrix integral methods applied to the so-called \emph{two-matrix model}, see \cite{LZ04} for a mathematical introduction.
 Since then, this approach has been pursued and further generalized to treat other statistical physics models on random lattices, see e.g.\ \cite{EynOra05,EynBon99}.

 In this paper, we will follow a more combinatorial approach to the model originated from a series of works by Tutte (see \cite{Tut95} and the references therein) on the enumeration of various classes of embedded planar graphs known as \emph{planar maps}, which is essentially another name for the random lattices studied in physics.
 The approach of Tutte utilizes a type of recursive decomposition satisfied by these classes of planar maps to derive a functional equation that characterizes their generating function.
-This method was later generalized by Bernardi, Bousquet-M\'elou and Schaeffer \cite{BMS02, BBM11,BBM16} to treat two-colored planar maps with a weighting that is equivalent to the Ising model.
+This method was later generalized by Bernardi and Bousquet-M\'elou \cite{BBM11,BBM16} to treat bicolored planar maps with a weighting that is equivalent to the Ising model.
+Before that, Bousquet-M\'elou and Schaeffer already had studied the Ising model on planar maps using some general bijection between bipartite maps and blossoming trees \cite{BMS02}.
+Another work of Bouttier, Di Francesco and Guitter also studied Ising model on quadrangulations using bijections between Eulerian maps and mobiles \cite{BDG07}.

 From a probabilistic point of view, the aforementioned recursive decomposition can be seen as the operation of removing one edge from an (Ising-decorated) random planar map with a boundary, and observing the resulting changes to the boundary condition.
 By iterating this operation, one obtains a random process, called the \emph{peeling process}, that explores the random map one face at a time.
 Ideas of such exploration processes have their roots in the physics literature \cite{Wat95}, and was revisited and popularized by Angel in \cite{Ang02}.
 The peeling process proves to be a valuable tool for understanding the geometry of random planar maps without Ising model, see \cite{CurPeccot} for a review of recent developments.